 Tubers and the Soil

-Cat describes how she started Milkweed Tussock Tubers.
+Kia describes how she started Milkweed Tussock Tubers.

-Cat talks about her "issue" with synthetic fertilizers.
+Kia talks about her "issue" with synthetic fertilizers.

 Collaborating with the soil's network of microbes and fungi doesn't just have agricultural consequences.
-For Cat, composting, is in fact, a political act.
+For Kia, composting, is in fact, a political act.
 Ever thought of composting a politician?
 Even the most fearsome political opponent, and the toxins in their advertising, has the opportunity to be reborn in the compost pile.

 Looking to the Future